dualspiral/SpongeDocs/source/about/rules.rst

   favorite server hosting company, the server you play on, some piece of software you use for fun, another game, or whatever.
 Some exceptions are made in *Off-Topic* sections and are solely at the discretion of moderation staff.

-* Do not attempt to make a sale or sell anything on Sponge websites or systems.
-This includes but is not limited to plugins (mods or any variation of the term), art assets, services, or any work to be provided.
-We specifically *allow* offering a bounty in an *original post* in the **Devs Wanted** area, and developers may seek commissioned work in the **Devs Available** category.
-Any further discussion of payment in these (or any other) threads is prohibited.
+* Do not attempt to make a sale or sell anything on Sponge systems.
+This includes, but is not limited to, plugins (mods or any variation of the term), art assets, services, or any work to be provided.
+There are exceptions for posts in our **Services Exchange** section for our forums, which are detailed in the :ref:`rules-services-exchange` section below.

-  - Users may post job advertisements (with or without a bounty) within the “Devs Wanted” Category, however they must follow the `Dev Wanted Template and Rules <https://forums.spongepowered.org/t/devs-wanted-template-guidelines/15531>`__.

-  - Users may post job requests (with or without rates) within the “Devs Available” Category, however they must follow the `Dev Available Template and Rules <https://forums.spongepowered.org/t/devs-available-template-guidelines/15532>`__.

 * If it comes to our attention that a "lite" version plugin hosted by Sponge is being used as a promotion as a for-sale "premium" version, we reserve the right to remove the plugin listing.
 What constitutes a "lite" or "premium" version